bravexample/bravexample.github.io/README.md

 # dart_recorder
-A webpage to record a dart game.
+A web page for recording a dart game.